Reimagining Occupational Health and Safety Compliance with AI

 How does that translate to practicality?
 Let’s assume an unattended machine sparks fire at one of your locations.
 You can rest assured that all your other locations are now safe from a similar incident – AI is going to report as soon as it spots an unattended machine of similar type.

-Statistically, the deployment of AI proved to be a game changer for a petrochemical enterprise in MP, India.
+Statistically, the deployment of AI proved to be a game changer for a petrochemical enterprise in the APAC region.
 Within a month into deployment of T-Pulse (an outstanding HSE AI), dangerous workforce exposures went down by 80%, the number of non-compliance issues reduced by 10X and a gain of 8% was observed in overall productivity.

 Summing Up